ljsinclair/featurebase-docs/docs/cloud/cloud-configuration/configuration-home.md

 title: Configuration
 layout: default
 parent: Cloud
-has_children: true
+has_children: false
 nav_order: 10
 has_toc: false
 ---

-## How do I manage my Cloud organization and users?
+# How do I manage my Cloud organization and users?
-{: .no_toc }

-The **Configuration** page provides access to manage your Cloud organization and cloud users.
+The **Configuration** page provides access to manage your FeatureBase organization users.

-{% include page-toc.md %}

 ## Before you begin